Hina7253/Computer-Graphics/README.md

-# 🎨 Computer Graphics Documentation
+# 🎨 Computer Graphics Documentation(for my friends)

 This repository contains detailed notes and explanations related to **Computer Graphics (CG)** — a subject of BCA.
 It covers the basic concepts, algorithms, and hardware–software used for graphical representation in computers.